At least get the execution right!

 Swapping a letter for a similar shaped image, or adjusting a letter so it looks like something else as well, can be effective.
 I don’t like it, though, when the legibility of the word is affected.
 The suggestion of an image is often enough.
 And some image/letter mash ups are just not going to work.

-The above image is mild example of the type.
-It’s readable but it’s still rubbish.
+The above image is a mild example of the type.
+Does it say ‘RANGE’ or ‘ORANGE’?
+4

 Letter spacing is known in the trade as ‘kerning’.